Unusual Options Activity Insight: Bit Digital | Benzinga

 Unusual Options Activity Insight: Bit Digital

-Shares of Bit Digital (NASDAQ:BTBT) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $16.94.
+On Wednesday, shares of Bit Digital (NASDAQ:BTBT) saw unusual options activity.
+After the option alert, the stock price moved up to $15.57.

 - Option Type: SWEEP